MSc Electronic Engineering via short courses

 Fees and funding

-Registration is currently free.
-A charge per module will be made for attending the module, which are the following:
+Registration is currently free of administrative charges.
+A charge will be made for attending the short course corresponding to a module, which are the following:

 It is possible for a company to pre-pay for modules within the academic year.
 Please note that a degree cannot be awarded unless all outstanding monies have been paid, including the cost of the project.

-Candidates should formally apply to the programme through the University’s online application portal, which you can gain access to by emailing our Continuing Education Manager, Barbara Steel.
+Candidates should formally apply to the programme through the University’s online application portal, which you can gain access to by emailing our Continuing Education Manager, Barbara Steel at firstname.lastname@example.org.
 This form is processed by the Admissions Team in the University Faculty Postgraduate Admissions Office and Registry and, if satisfactory, a formal offer will be made.

 Depending on when you sign up, the date of registration will be backdated to the start of the nearest quarter, i.e. January, April, July or October.